-Stakeholder group Approach to dialogue Stakeholder group Approach t Investors The Investor Relations team maintains an ongoing dialogue with investors and analysts and regularly conducts surveys using structured interviews to identify what they expect from Orkla.
+Stakeholder group Approach to dialogue Stakeholder group Approach to dialogue Investors The Investor Relations team maintains an ongoing dialogue with investors and analysts and regularly conducts surveys using structured interviews to identify what they expect from Orkla.
 Knowledge of the financial market's expectations is an important input to our strategy and reporting work.
 Every two or three years, Orkla organises a Capital Markets Day to provide information about our long-term strategy and important individual topics.
-Consumers and customers All companie functions to a consumer sur run social me as input for th Many of the company Employees Orkla has a central corporate democracy programme and most of the companies have formal bodies for participation.
-This gives employees the opportunity to be heard in connection with decisions that can affect their work situation.
+Consumers and customers All companies which have consumers as end customers maintain consumer service functions to answer questions and handle complaints.
+The companies also conduct consumer surveys to identify product-related customer needs, and several companies run social media channels to facilitate consumer dialogue.
+Received feedback is used as input for the companies' brand and product development strategies.
+Many of the companies negotiate conditions and product ranges annually with grocery Employees Orkla has a central corporate democracy programme and most of the companies have formal bodies for participation.
+This gives employees the opportunity to be heard retailers and other professional customers.
+In addition, the companies maintain an ongoing dialogue with their customers on current operational issues. in connection with decisions that can affect their work situation.
 The Orkla Junior Board consists of younger employees from a wide range of companies and countries.
 The forum provides advice and input to Orkla's management on strategic issues.
 Our companies conduct employee surveys to identify needs for improvements related to the working environment and management; in addition, they use town hall meetings, intranet pages and digital interaction to ensure effective involvement and dialogue.
-Local communities retailers and ongoing dialo • Many of the C on food safet discuss relev • The compani organisations place, and ma communities Many of the companies conduct structured EHS dialogues and hold an annual EHS week to raise internal awareness and ensure dialogue on issues and possible improvement measures related to occupational health and safety.
-Suppliers Ethical requirOrkla Procure Government authorities Orkla and several of the companies provide input to consultation processes on questions of particular importance to us, be it through direct feedback or through the organisations of which we are members.
+Local communities Many of the Orkla companies engage in dialogue with local supervisory authorities on food safety and other issues related to operations in order to obtain guidance and discuss relevant issues.
+The companies have procedures for responding to enquiries from individuals, organisations and businesses in the local communities where production takes place, and many of the companies are engaged in positive initiatives for the local communities.
+Many of the companies conduct structured EHS dialogues and hold an annual EHS week to raise internal awareness and ensure dialogue on issues and possible improvement measures related to occupational health and safety.
+Suppliers Ethical requirements are included in contracts with suppliers.
+Orkla Procurement and several of the companies' procurement departments are Government authorities Orkla and several of the companies provide input to consultation processes on questions of particular importance to us, be it through direct feedback or through the organisations of which we are members.
 Some of Orkla's companies take part in partnerships between the authorities and the food industry.
-For example, companies within Orkla Foods Europe are involved in such partnerships on nutrition and food waste. involved in di emissions an • The central o departments entering into Organisations Orkla and several of the companies engage in dialogue with special-interest organisations to discuss specific issues or obtain input for their work.
+For example, companies within Orkla Foods Europe are involved in such partnerships on nutrition and food waste. involved in dialogue with key suppliers about the reduction of greenhouse gas emissions and measures to solve challenges associated with raw material production.
+The central organisation's procurement functions and the companies' procurement departments engage in dialogue with suppliers on relevant sustainability topics when entering into contracts, and through surveys and meetings as needed.
+Organisations Orkla and several of the companies engage in dialogue with special-interest organisations to discuss specific issues or obtain input for their work.
 Several of the companies are members of industry organisations, multi-stakeholder initiatives and producer responsibility organisations to learn about and collaborate on important sustainability topics, such as recycling of packaging waste and supply chain issues.